supervisely-ecosystem/export-volume-project/README.md

 - Instance segmentation masks are duplicated with human-readable file names for convenience
 - Export Semantic segmentation as a single Mask3D for all objects in `.nrrd` format
 - Semantic segmentation generates `class2idx.json` mapping, e.g. `{"lung": 1, "brain": 2}`
+- Export project in NIfTI format for both semantic and instance segmentation tasks
+- Export project's spatial geometries as `.stl` or `.obj` meshes

 💡 If you will download only annotations, i.e. all available checkboxes will be turned off, the project structure will contain the `volume` directory with empty (zero-sized) volumes `.nrrd` files.
 This is not a bug, but a special solution for displaying the format in which you will need to substitute volumes when uploading them to the platform.